 What is pruritus vulvae?

 Pruritus vulvae means itching of the vulva.
 The vulva is the area of skin just outside the vagina.
 Most women experience a slight vulval itch now and again.
 However, pruritus vulvae means the itch is persistent, and causes distress.
 The itch may be particularly bad at night and may disturb your sleep.
 About 1 woman in 10 sees a doctor about persistent vulval itch at some stage in her life.
 Vulval itching can affect any woman, at any age.
 It can lead to scratching and rubbing which can break the skin and can lead to soreness, bleeding and skin infections.

 Pruritus vulvae is a symptom, not a condition in itself.
 Pruritus vulvae can be caused by many different conditions.
 Therefore, if you have a persistent vulval itch, you should see your doctor to find out the cause.

-Causes of pruritus vulvae can include the following.
+Causes of pruritus vulvae tend to differ slightly between adults and children.
+However, they can include the following.